edgarzamora/django-maintenance-mode/README.md

 # if True the superuser will not see the maintenance-mode page
 MAINTENANCE_MODE_IGNORE_SUPERUSER = False

-# By default the value is 'local', which save the mode status in the local machine.
+# By default the value is 'local', which save the mode status in
-# If the server is running in more than one server it allows to save the file in AWS S3
+# the local machine.
+If the server is running in more than one server
-# using the Third part library boto.
+# it allows to save the file in AWS S3 using the Third part library
+# boto.
 See AWS S3 section below for more information.
 MAINTENANCE_MODE_STORAGE = 'local'

+# if True the maintenance mode status will be cached in the default
+# cache configuration on the Django project.
+MAINTENANCE_MODE_CACHE = False

 #list of ip-addresses that will not be affected by the maintenance-mode
 #ip-addresses will be used to compile regular expressions objects